Lonewolf050/DIABETES-PREDICTION-USING-MACHINE-LEARNING/README.md

 # Key Features:
 * Data Preprocessing: The dataset is carefully examined for missing values and duplicates, which are then handled appropriately.
 * Exploratory Data Analysis (EDA): A comprehensive analysis of the dataset is performed, including the visualization of feature distributions and correlation matrices.
-* Model Training: Several machine learning models such as Logistic Regression, K-Nearest Neighbors, Random Forest, and Decision Tree are trained on the dataset.
+* Model Training: Several machine learning models such as Logistic Regression, Support Vector Machine and Random Forest are trained on the dataset.
 * Model Evaluation: The accuracy of each model is evaluated on both training and test datasets.
 Precision-Recall and ROC curves are also plotted for the Logistic Regression model to assess performance.
 * Graphical User Interface (GUI): A simple GUI application built using Tkinter allows users to input their medical data and receive predictions for heart disease.
 * GitHub Repository Structure: The repository is well-organized, containing code files, sample dataset, trained models, and a README file providing detailed instructions for usage and setup.